eduardo-dangelo/code-docs/01_starterPack/SSH.md

-# SSH
+# 🛠 SSH

-SSH (Secure Shell) is a protocol used for connect and authenticate to remote servers and services.
+>SSH (Secure Shell) is a protocol used for connect and authenticate to remote servers and services.
 With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.

->  You need to have a [Github](https://github.com/) account at this point.
+You need to have a [Github](https://github.com/) account at this point.

 ### Generate new SSH key
-Check the official documentation on how to generate a new ssh key [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+>Check the official documentation on how to generate a new ssh key [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 1. Open a terminal and run:
     ```
     ssh-keygen -t ed25519 -C "your_email@example.com"